 Live Design: What are the challenges facing the haze/fog industry today?

-Andrew Strain: The primary challenge revolves around understanding and accessing the necessary safety information for both machines and fluids.
+AS: The primary challenge revolves around understanding and accessing the necessary safety information for both machines and fluids.
 Additionally, accurate knowledge of fluid consumption, power requirements, and essential accessories like fans and hanging hardware is crucial for efficient and safe operation.

 LD: What are the Hazebase solutions to these issues?